Skip to main content

 Avoid a chimney fire, call a chimney sweep!

-It is recommended by the Guild of Master Chimney Sweeps , HETAS and the Fire Service that you get your solid fuel open fire, oil /gas fire, or multifuel stove's chimney / flue swept at least once a year.
+It is recommended by the Guild of Master Chimney Sweeps , HETAS and the Fire Service that to avoid a chimney fire you should get your solid fuel open fire, oil /gas fire, logburner or multifuel stove's chimney / flue swept at least once a year.

 Book Online Now